sspencerwire/documentation/docs/guides/automation/templates-automation-packer-vsphere.md

     !!! tip

-        If you get an error and you don’t have the unzip app installed on your system, you can install it by executing this command ```sudo dnf install unzip```.
+        If you get an error and you do not have the unzip app installed on your system, you can install it by executing this command `sudo dnf install unzip`.

 4. Move the Packer app to the bin folder: